 2018 has been an eventful year for the healthcare industry.
-The shift to value-based career, increased outsourcing and offshoring by healthcare providers, increasing patient responsibility for payments, rising adoption of robotic process automation, rapid evolution of artificial intelligence solutions custom built for revenue cycle, and most importantly, increasing seamless in the flow of data between Payers and Providers, are some of the trends that will shape the industry in 2019.
+The shift to value-based care, increased outsourcing and offshoring by healthcare providers, increasing patient responsibility for payments, rising adoption of robotic process automation, rapid evolution of artificial intelligence solutions custom built for revenue cycle, and most importantly, increasing seamless in the flow of data between Payers and Providers, are some of the trends that will shape the industry in 2019.
 In this brief, we take a deeper look into these trends and the implications they have for revenue cycle providers:

 1. Shifting Physician concentration to larger entities